wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-device-compliance/includes/2-plan-device-compliance.md

  -  Require a password to access devices.
  -  Local data encryption.
- -  Whether the device is jail-broken or rooted.
+ -  Jail-broken or rooted device.
  -  Minimum OS version required.
  -  Maximum OS version allowed.
  -  Require the device to be at, or under the Mobile Threat Defense level.